admonkey/mediasite/README.md

       but you will have to change the references to the files in the code manually.
   - As a sub-node of the root of a web server host. (www.example.com/path/to/folder/WebSite)
   - As an alias to a folder on a web server host. (www.example.com/~username/path/to/folder/WebSite)
-    - <a name="bug_alias"></a>There is a bug with the way this is currently setup.
-No two folders can have the same name between
-      the alias path from host root to site root, and the server root to WebSite root.
-      For example, the following configuration breaks because `web` is the name of a folder in both paths:
-      - Host document root files are located at `/var/www/folder3/html` visible at (www.example.com)
-      - WebSite files are located at the server root path `/var/www/folder1/web/folder2/WebSite`
-      - Alias `/web` points to WebSite files visible at (www.example.com/web)

 ## Getting Started
 run `./_resources/_setup/install.bash`